-Led by 11 Partners, GHP Legal Solicitors of Wrexham, Oswestry and Llangollen is a multi-specialist practice employing around one hundred people and serving a client base stretching across more than 10 counties in England and Wales.
+Led by its team of Partners, GHP Legal Solicitors of Wrexham, Oswestry and Llangollen is a multi-specialist practice employing around one hundred people and serving a client base stretching across more than 10 counties in England and Wales.

 The success story of GHP Legal began in April 1970 when Gwilym Hughes, Gethin Davies and Clive Jones (who is a Consultant with the Firm), all of whom were Partners in the Wrexham & Shotton Practice of Cyril Jones & Co, joined forces to establish Gwilym Hughes & Partners.